-This document is intended for customers who have purchased the HP StorageWorks Secure Path 3.0F SP1 for HP-UX 11.00 and are responsible for installing, configuring and maintaining this product in their HP-UX server environment.
+This document is intended for customers who have purchased the HP StorageWorks Secure Path 3.0F SP1 for HP-UX 11i v1.0, 11i v2.0 on Active-Passive and Active-Active disk arrays and Secure Path 3.0F SP1 Workgroup Edition for HP-UX 11i v1.0, 11i v2.0.
+The document can also be used by those customers who are responsible for installing, configuring, and maintaining this product in their HP-UX server environment.